What Is Figgy Pudding, and What’s it Made of?

-By the end of the 16th century, fruit had become more plentiful, and plum pudding went from being savory to sweet.
-(A reader has sent us a recipe for Tiny Tim’s Plum Pudding, and it’s a delight.)
-Around the same time, carolers began to sing the English folk song, “We Wish You a Merry Christmas.”
-When poor folks stood on the doorsteps of the wealthy and sang, “Oh bring us some figgy pudding,” and “we won’t go until we get some,” they probably were having a bit of fun, being bold about the relationship between the two classes and spreading Christmas cheer.
+As for the figgy pudding song, near the end of the 16th century, carolers began to sing the English folk song, “We Wish You a Merry Christmas.”
+When poor folks stood on the doorsteps of the wealthy and sang, “Oh bring us some figgy pudding,” and “we won’t go until we get some,” they probably were having a bit of fun, requesting a helping of this rich Christmas dessert.

-Traditionally made in the shape of a cannonball, Christmas puddings are loaded with alcohol to draw out and intensify the flavor, most often rum or brandy, and doused in brandy before serving and spectacularly set aflame.
-Preparations for the perfect pudding began the Sunday before advent or around five weeks before Christmas.
-Twice-boiled in a pudding cloth, it was then aged—time-consuming and labor-intensive, but well-worth the effort.
+In years past, preparations for the perfect pudding began around five weeks before Christmas.
+Twice-boiled in a pudding cloth, it was then aged—time-consuming and labor-intensive, but worth the effort.

 Now, the dessert is steamed for a few hours as it bakes in the oven in a water bath.
 Christmas puddings are loaded with alcohol to draw out and intensify the flavor, most often rum or brandy.
 The kitchen will be filled with a mix of fragrant spices and spirits as it bakes!

 If you’re looking for a store-bought figgy pudding, this Spam figgy pudding option might be your next favorite product.